alfredjaeckel/HCDS_project/README.md

 ## Install instructions
 The program requires python and jupiter notebook to be installed.
 The other required packages are installed by the first code cell.

 ## Operating instructions
 Run the code cells from top to bottom.
 The data set will be saved in the data variable.

+#Test